Illustration from

 "She really was sort of summarizing what a lot of people felt at the time," he said.
 "People just wanted the war to end."

-With the fighting in Iraq raising skepticism among many Americans, Hall, who runs his music studio, Pinetree Productions, out of his home, is calling all of his music contacts in search of a singer or choir to perform the song, as well as another, "The Dark Night is Ending," written by poet John Greenleaf Whittier (1807-1892).
-He hopes to find an audience for the classical music.
+With the fighting in Iraq raising skepticism among many Americans, Hall, who runs his music studio out of his home, is calling all of his music contacts in search of a singer or choir to perform the song, as well as another, "The Dark Night is Ending," written by poet John Greenleaf Whittier (1807-1892).
+He hopes to find an audience for this classical music.

 "There are so few protest kinds of songs out there," Hall said.
 "It seems unpatriotic to write something against war."